Content Advisory. Alcoholism, PND, Minimal Adult Language & Sexual References, Domestic Violence.

 He made an excuse and used the Fire Service area car.
 Blue lights (illegally) on to get through traffic he arrived home.
 Tearing through the house he searched for her and kept thinking he could smell smoke.
 It was only after checking the entire house and garage did he hear the noise of destruction.
 The sounds of thudding and metal on metal did not create a picture in his mind until the alarm sounded.
 The car!

 Looking out of the window he watched her land a another blow with one of his golf clubs into the windscreen of the Fire Service car.
 His private life had just literally collided with his professional.
 He felt so very, very tired.
-Walking to the fridge he took his mobile phone from his pocket, paused to retrieve and open a beer.
+Walking to the fridge he took his mobile phone from his pocket, paused, took and then opened a beer.

 From his vantage point he could see her systematically destroying the headlights.
 He dialled 999, waited for ‘what service do you require?’ swallowed a mouthful of cold beer and said,